Strong customer authentication

 1. Accessing payment accounts.
 Anytime a user logs in online to view their payment account details.

 2. Initiating transactions.
-Whenever user starts an electronic payment process.
+Whenever a user starts an electronic payment process.

 SCA Events